parnopaeus/repository-handbook/Defining-Repository-Scope.md

 * Write a collecting policy that describes the content your repository does and does not collect.

 # Content formats
 Different repository systems and structures store and deliver different sorts of content with various levels of utility: whether using an existing system or starting from scratch, you need to make sure the provided functionality matches your (and your audience's) needs.
 Examples of different content types include documents, images, video, multimedia exhibits, etc. It's important to note whether you will need to deliver multiple kinds of formats through the same system.

-RepoExec can help by working with you to determine whether any extant system(s) already house and/or deliver the kind of content you're working with.
-If such a system exists, you may be able to incorporate your content into it.
-If there is no extant internal system that meets the needs of you and your audience, RepoExec can help you find one that does.

 * Identify the range of format types to be included in the repository.
-* Use the CUL Repository Inventory, or consultation with the Repository Executive Group, to determine whether these content types are already delivered through an existing system.
+* Determine whether these content types are already delivered through an existing system.
-* Contact the Repository Executive Group to identify and evaluate systems which can handle the content types you have identified, and best deliver that content to your audience.
+* Identify and evaluate systems which can handle the content types you have identified, and best deliver that content to your audience.

 # Active and passive content collection
 The two broad categories of collection for a repository are active collecting and passive collection.
 Active collecting involves repository staff identifying, acquiring, preparing, and uploading (ingesting) material to the repository.
 Passive collection has that work done by individuals or groups external to the repository staff.

 * Determine whether your repository will engage in active collecting, passive collection, or a combination.

  If your repository will engage with active collecting:

 * Identify the staff responsible for each stage of the process: identification, acquisition, preparation, and upload (ingest).